The world offers 3 solutions to forced displacement:

 Yet there is hope.
 God is alive and well on the Refugee Highway.

-Watch this powerful 8 minute video to learn more.
+Watch this powerful 6 minute presentation to learn more.

 A Movement of Hope